Lusey77/midwest-hackathon/README.md

 # midwest-hackathon
-A scribe and assistant app for doctors
+A scribe and assistant app for physicians